lewfish/bayesian-global-warming/README.md

 install.packages("ncdf", "R2jags", "ggplot2", "ggmap")
 ```

-Download GISTEMP <a href="http://data.giss.nasa.gov/pub/gistemp/gistemp1200_ERSST.nc.gz">data</a> and put it in <project_root>/data/ subdirectory (which you need to create).
+Download GISTEMP <a href="http://data.giss.nasa.gov/pub/gistemp/gistemp1200_ERSST.nc.gz">data</a> and put it in (data/) subdirectory (which you need to create).

 Run
 =====

-In <project_root>/code, run the R script by invoking
+In code, run the R script by invoking
 ```
 Rscript climate.R
 ```
 which will print the output of different models, and save figures
- to <project_root>/paper/figs/
+ to (paper/figs/)

-To make the paper, go to paper/ and invoke
+To make the paper, go to (paper/) and invoke
 ```
 pdflatex document.tex
 bibtex document